 Natasha has enjoyed working at Courtwood Primary School for 19 years.
 During this time she has worked across all 3 key stages and has held a variety of leadership roles, taking on the role of Principal in September 2018.
 Natasha is passionate about inclusion and the development of the whole child and strives to enable every child to reach their full potential.

-Darryl has three children attending Courtwood, including a child within the ELP.
-As a parent governor he hopes to add value and assist the school in improving the futures of all the children who attend the school.
+Darryl has two children attending Courtwood.
+As a Trust governor he hopes to add value and assist the school in improving the futures of all the children who attend the school.
 He is a leader who has operated in senior roles within a number of blue chip retailers and service providers, including additional responsibilities managing major projects.
 For the past four years he has been in role as the Head of Retail for the national charity Sense where he is accountable for all elements of the trading division and collaboration with other departments within the charity.

 Anita is an award-winning project manager and a civil servant working for the Department for Education, in the Education and Skills Funding Agency.
 She has worked with numerous academy trusts to become a reliable partner who has helped schools develop strong financial health and governance management, supporting the provision of excellent education.
 She is excited by inclusion and diversity, and particularly in improving social mobility through education.